A checklist of a few things we find unhelpful in proposals...

 5. Submissions on CD, memory stick or in elaborate boxes arriving by post.
 Just keep it simple.

-10. We don’t mind if you forget to attach something to your email, but when you realise, please don’t just send us the missing document – resend the entire submission but with an alert at the top to let us know to delete your earlier submission.
-We get hundreds of submissions a week, this just makes it easier for us.
+9. We don’t mind if you forget to attach something to your email, but when you realise, please don’t just send us the missing document – resend the entire proposal but with an alert at the top to let us know to delete your earlier proposal.
+We get hundreds of proposals a week; this just makes it easier for us.